 Bachelor of Electrical Engineering Degree

-The ABET-accredited Bachelor of Electrical Engineering degree program allows students to specialize in one of two options:
+The Bachelor of Electrical Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+This program allows students to specialize in one of two options:

 Use state-of-art Electronic Design Automation (EAD) tools for analysis and design.
 This option is recommended for the student who wants a broad exposure to the sub-disciplines within Electrical Engineering.